-Barbara Colaciello brings a unique perspective to her many projects utilizing her eclectic experiences and interests.
+Barbara Colaciello brings a unique perspective and skill set to her teaching and writing utilizing her eclectic experiences and interests.

 Multi-faceted artist Barbara Colaciello began her career working with Andy Warhol for six years at the Factory in NYC as the Advertising Director of Interview Magazine.

 "Warhol actually pursued me for over two years.
 I was an actress with a BFA from Rider University working as a saleswoman at the Yves St Laurent boutique.
 I didn't know anything about publishing.
 But Andy loved talkers.
 And I was funny." - Barbara Colaciello

 While selling advertising for the Pope of Pop, Barbara continued to pursue her passion for acting and studied at Warren Robertson’s studio in NYC with acclaimed acting coach Larry Moss, and with director Peter Flood at the Real Stage.
 After her Warhol years, Barbara worked with her brother, Vanity Fair Magazine writer Bob Colacello, for 10 years.
 She managed his many projects and acted as lead researcher/interviewer for his book, Holy Terror: Andy Warhol Close-Up.

 And then it happened.
 In 1993, Barbara's husband was offered a job in Jacksonville, FL.
 Barbara did not want to leave her family (built-in babysitters), her friends, and fabulous job.
 "I'll give it a year."
 Barbara moved to Ponte Vedra, Florida with her husband and two sons.
 Sensing a lack of culture in her golf and tennis-oriented beach community, she founded an acting program in her home called Inter-Act.
 It specialized in improvisation.